OUR PROGRAMS

 Major Sponsor GECKO, Kinderhilfe Südostasien e.V.

-At least once a year Dr Chhoeurn and his team travel to a provincial hospital to perform surgeries local hospitals do not have the skills to treat, including cleft lip/palate, clubfoot, burn contractures and other acquired/congenital physical deformity.
-Each mission costs between US$5,000 and 6,000.
+Each year, the Surgical team from the National Paedatric Hospital. will travel to a provincial hospital to perform surgeries local hospitals do not have the skills to treat, including cleft lip/palate repair, burn contractures and other acquired/congenital physical deformities.

 Hospitals are selected based on the estimated number of cases requiring treatment and the hospital’s capacity to prepare the patients and provide post-operative care.

-9 missions have been undertaken since 2011.
-Typically missions are conducted over a four day period, including travel, consultation, surgery (usually two days) and handover.
-There can be between 100 and 200 consultations with up to 60 surgeries performed during the mission.
+13 missions have been undertaken since 2011.
+Typically missions are conducted over a four day period, including travel, consultations, surgery (usually two days) and handover.
+There can be between 100 and 200 consultations with over 60 surgeries performed during the mission.

 PERIOPERATIVE SUPPORT